shieldworks/aegis/README.md

 You can check out [aegis.txt](aegis.txt) for the overall progress of what has been done and what is in progress.

+## Disaster Recovery and Fault Tolerance

+This is an feature that we are actively working on.

+As of the current version recovering the secrets when a workload restarts is automatic.
+However, if **Safe** or **Notary** pods are evicted for any reason, then the in-memory secrets are lost, and an administrator will have to delete and redeploy everything under the `aegis-system` namespace and create secrets (*ideally, through a CI pipeline*).

+Yes, this can get annoying.
+And the future versions of **Aegis** will have preventative measures to mitigate this from happening so you as the ops person can `#sleepmore`.

 ## Where NOT To Use Aegis

 Aegis is **not** a Database, nor is it a distributed caching layer.
 Of course,